secwexen/aapp-mart/CONTRIBUTING.md

 ## Development Guidelines

-- Follow Python best practices (PEP 8)
+- Follow Python best practices (PEP 8).
-- Write clear, readable, and well-documented code
+- Write clear, readable, and well-documented code.
-- Add or update tests for new functionality
+- Add or update tests for new functionality.
-- Use the provided test framework (pytest) and ensure all tests pass
+- Use the provided test framework (pytest) and ensure all tests pass:

   ```bash
   pytest tests/
   ```

+- All new features must align with the documented architecture.
+- Architectural changes require prior discussion.
-- Avoid introducing breaking changes without discussion
+- Avoid introducing breaking changes without discussion.
-- Keep code compatible with the project license (Apache-2.0 License)
+- Keep code compatible with the project license (Apache-2.0 License).

 ---